 Minecraft has been a multiplayer game for years now.
-It is great fun and their are myriads of ways people interact on different servers.
+It is great fun and there are myriads of ways people interact on different servers.
 In one sense Minecraft Church is another form of multi-player Minecraft.
 There are vast resources out on the internet and on YouTube that explain how to run servers.
-But there is much that is completely out of date and some which is really unhelpful!
+But there is much that is completely out of date and some which are really unhelpful!

 What's in the Box?